Tra1n84/TerraMowHA/README.md

 - Host: IP address or hostname of the TerraMow device
 - Password: MQTT password

+## Requirements

+- Firmware version 6.6.0 or later is required.
+- APP version 1.6.0 or later is required to change Home Assistant related configurations.

 ## Support

 Open an issue on GitHub for support.